colemickens/azkube-feb/README.md

 3. Need a tool and process to create service principals and configure them appropriately.
 4. Need a tool to consume scripts, interweave ARM template variables/parameters, and output a "deployable" template.

+## Future

+As Azure lands support for managed service identity and metadata facilities, much of the need for this tool will be alleviated.
+Further, in lieu of those, Terraform is much more flexible and powerful than ARM Templates.
+Particularly when the Azurerm provider gains the ability to create ServicePrincipals, then a single terraform file could do everything this tool does.
+This is due to the power of HCL, and the fact that Terraform can express more concepts than ARM Templates.

 ## Future Improvements
 1. Introduce concept of "flavors" with a defined interface that we hand off